kai-subramanian/kai-subramanian/README.md

     - Predicted survival rate for the popular Titanic dataset on Kaggle
     - Built a CRUD virus databank using HTML, PHP and MySQL.
     - Created an automated SMS sending bot using Python and Twilio API

-# ⚡Internships

-***March 2021 to June 2021*** <br> Worked with Velammal College of Engineering and Technology to build a Hospital Information System for Velammal Hospital, Madurai.
-Responsible for collecting requirements, architecting the data flow,  crafting the database schema, coding the necessary frontend and backend modules for the nursing module.
-Handled the additional responsibility of integrating the modules of of other team members(Operation Theatre, Laboratory, Outpatirnt and Cathlab) under a unified homepage. <br><b>Tech stack utilised - HTML, CSS for frontend<br>PHP and Apache server for backend<br>MySQL for database</b>

 # ⚡Paper Publications
 <a href="https://www.ijeast.com/papers/69-72,Tesma512,IJEAST.pdf"> A Scalar Based Routing Protocol Applied to Wireless Sensor Networks, IJEAST April 2021, Volume 5 Issue 12, Pg 69 to 72.</a>